*If your swimming pool is green or in need of a clean up do not drain it as your first option, Jim’s Pool Care can help.

-The heavy weight and pressure of the water keeps the pool in place.
+The heavy weight of the water keeps the pool in place.
 Removing water from a swimming pool can cause serious damage to pool walls, floors and liners if not done correctly or done at the right time.
+Imagine a fibreglass pool under the weight of pool water for years, suddenly being drained.
+This can cause it to ‘pop’, “crease”, crack or even lift out of teh ground if there is ground water underneath it.

-In some instances, pools can ‘pop’ out of the ground or shift, while others may cave in.
+In some instances, pools have been know to ‘pop’ out of the ground or shift, while others may cave in.
 There may also be damage to decks or paving surrounding the pool, wiring as well associated equipment such as plumbing, lights and in-floor cleaning systems.

-Some (Fibreglass mostly) pools may have an inspection pipe(s) near the pool, usually about a metre from the pool edge.
+Some (Fibreglass mostly) pools may have an inspection pipe(s) near the pool, usually just near the pool edge.
 These would have been installed at the time the pool was placed in the ground to check ground water levels near the pool.

 Standpipes are usually closed off with something like a shower grate to stop too much rubbish filling them up.
 You can usually check the ground water level by inserting a thin dowel or stiff wire down and then measuring the depth.
 As a guide if the water level shows as being LESS than about 1.5 to 1.
 8 M below ground level, be careful when emptying the pool.
 It may cause movement or bulges.